AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/track-deployments.md

 ## Enable Track deployments

-The following steps you through the process of configuring your Commerce on cloud infrastructure project to track deployment events with New Relic.
+Configure your Commerce on cloud infrastructure project to track deployment events in New Relic by creating a _script_ integration.

 **To enable the track deployments**: